openstack-archive/fuel-plugin-contrail/doc/master_test_plan_for_contrail_v3.0.x.rst

 6.3.6.
 Deploy Contrail cluster with jumbo frames enabled for Private network (a)

 6.3.7.
-Deploy Contrail cluster with three contrail roles on one node (a)
+Verify that ‘contrail_config’ role can be deleted and added back to the cluster (a)

 6.3.8.
-Deploy Contrail cluster with three contrail roles on three different nodes (a)
+Verify that ‘contrail_control’ role can be deleted and added back to the cluster (a)

 6.3.9.
-Verify that ‘contrail_config’ role can be deleted and added back to the cluster (a)
+Deploy ‘contrail_db’ on one node and ‘contrail_config’, ‘contrail_control’ on other node (a)

 6.3.10.
-Verify that ‘contrail_control’ role can be deleted and added back to the cluster (a)
+Deploy ‘contrail_db’, ‘contrail_config’ on one node and ‘contrail_control’ on other node (a)

 6.3.11.
-Deploy ‘contrail_db’ on one node and ‘contrail_config’, ‘contrail_control’ on other node (a)

-6.3.12.
-Deploy ‘contrail_db’, ‘contrail_config’ on one node and ‘contrail_control’ on other node (a)

-6.3.13.
 Deploy ‘contrail_config’ on one node and  ‘contrail_db’, ‘contrail_control’ on other node (a)

 6.4.
 System testing
 -------------------